-The University Library and the Cal Poly Pomona Foundation, Inc. is sponsoring the second annual Library Research Award.
-The contest recognizes excellence and creativity in the use of Cal Poly Pomona University Library resources, collections, and services.
+The University Library is sponsoring the sixth annual Library Research Award.
+The award recognizes excellence and creativity in the use of Cal Poly Pomona University Library resources, collections, and services.
 The contest is open to all currently enrolled undergraduate and graduate students.
 Bronco gift cards will be awarded in the following categories:

 Please note that awards maybe subject to tax.

 1) Applicant must be a currently enrolled student at Cal Poly Pomona during Spring 2022.
 All majors and class levels are welcome to apply!